uncsdss/DATA992-Summer-2025-Team1/literature_review.md

   [Link](http://direct.mit.edu/dint/article/5/3/786/114954)

 - **Graph Metadata Filtering for RAG** – Neo4j Developer Blog
-  Introduces metadata filtering using structured graph representations to support guided, disambiguated search.
+  Introduces metadata filtering using structured graph representations to support guided, disambiguatemd search.
   [Link](https://neo4j.com/blog/developer/graph-metadata-filtering-vector-search-rag/)

-→ *For our project:* These sources emphasize building a structured metadata layer for BlueXP docs.
-Incorporating taxonomies (e.g., service name, feature type) and graph metadata will help mitigate confusion from similar document titles or overlapping content.
+→ *For our project:* These sources emphasize building a structured metadata layer for NetApp docs.
+Incorporating taxonomies (ervice name, feature type) and graph metadata will help mitigate confusion from similar document titles or overlapping content.
+Right now there is not structure like this in the existing documentation metadata.
+Would only become applicable moving beyond just the Bluexp documents.

 ---